herbhuang/website_blog/content/posts/using R on WSL.en.md

 libR.so
 ```

-It leads me to a stackoverflow [question(https://stackoverflow.com/questions/72966093/how-to-resolve-librblas-so-no-such-file-or-directory-during-package-installat), where [Dirk Eddelbuettel(https://dirk.eddelbuettel.com), the guru of R, explained how they design the R core.
+It leads me to a StackOverFlow [question](https://stackoverflow.com/questions/72966093/how-to-resolve-librblas-so-no-such-file-or-directory-during-package-installat), where [Dirk Eddelbuettel](https://dirk.eddelbuettel.com), the guru of R, explained how they design the R core.
 In a simple way, R installed in my way is not built with libraries it carries.
 Therefore, my R is open to any system-wide library.

 > "allows you to switch BLAS installation"